Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

 }
 ```

-* Do not forget to add the `interfac` "name" near the monobehaviour of our class.
+* Do not forget to add the `interface` "name" near the monobehaviour of our class.

 ```C#
 public class PlayerHealth : MonoBehaviour, Idamager